 After the first hour, the long waits for major attractions were the only thing about LEGOLAND California Resort that disappointed me.
 The lines didn’t look so long, but they moved surprisingly slowly.
 I think that Disneyland could have moved twice as many people through the lines in the same amount of time.

 LEGOLAND California Resort does provide play areas full of LEGOS near the lines of their most popular rides so children can play while parents wait in line.
+They also provide pagers for some rides, so you don’t have to stand in line.
 Thank you, LEGOLAND.

-By lunchtime, I was frustrated and tired of waiting in line.
-That was when I decided that I didn’t care how many rides we rode and I started enjoying the things that make LEGOLAND different from other theme parks.
+By lunchtime, I decided that I didn’t care how many rides we rode and I started enjoying the things that make LEGOLAND different from other theme parks.

 8. Consider these attractions instead: